Chat between a teacher and a father of a student being auto translated.

 • Set up a buddy system.
 When new families arrive, introduce them to other members of the school community.
 Linking up with returning—or alumni—families can foster inclusion and support beyond the classroom.
 If new families are initially hesitant to reach out to the school, they might feel better connecting with other families to help guide them until they are more comfortable.

-• Implement translatable 2–way communications.
+• Implement translatable two–way communications.
 SchoolStatus Connect automatically translates your school–home messages and allows you to have direct contact with families.
 Questions that arise, feedback to share, and solutions to discuss can establish trust and encourage involvement.

 • Be explicit about school customs and culture.
 As families are adapting to new environments, help by explaining any guidelines or practices that are common in your school.
 Share tips and resources that may not be common knowledge to all.